Eliza, the beyond AI Podcast

 Students from the Programme for Media- and Communications Science with Focus on Health at Halmstad University

-Episode 3 – Deep Learning for Robot Perception (AVAILABLE 7 APRIL 2023)
+Episode 3 – Deep Learning for Robot Perception

 Episode Synopsis: How do robots learn human behaviour?
 In this episode, we touch upon the technical aspects of how to actually teach robots behaviours, what deep learning means in this context and how neural networks work.
 With us, we have Eren Erdal Aksoy, associate professor of Halmstad university, who explains very well how AI can actually learn how to see and what computer vision is.